 The University confers degrees three times a year:

-Undergraduate Online and Continuing Education students who wish to submit verification of degree completion to their employers or to graduate schools during the transitional period between the end of final grading and when the degree is officially awarded, may request a "Letter of Completion" by emailing Rebecca_Santiago@uml.edu.
-Graduate online students requiring a letter of completion prior to their official graduation date may contact email@example.com with this request in writing.
+Undergraduate students in online and evening programs offered through the Division of Graduate, Online & Professional Studies who wish to submit verification of degree completion to their employers or to graduate schools during the transitional period between the end of final grading and when the degree is officially awarded, may request a "Letter of Completion" by emailing OCE_StudentSuccess@uml.edu.
+In your email, please include your UMass Lowell ID# and the program you are completing.

 Three levels of distinction are noted at commencement:

-The Gamma Delta Chapter of Alpha Sigma Lambda is a national honor society for Continuing Education students.
+The Gamma Delta Chapter of Alpha Sigma Lambda is a national honor society for undergraduate non-traditional students.
 The aim of Alpha Sigma Lambda is to recognize adult students who achieve academic excellence in their course work while performing the many responsibilities associated with their families and careers.
 Eligibility for membership requires that students rank in the top 10 percent of all students who meet certain academic requirements.
-Selections for membership are made during the Spring, and students who are invited to become members are inducted into the Society in April.
-Find out about UMass Lowell's Alpha Sigma Lambda Honor Society, a nationwide organization that recognizes the academic excellence of Continuing Education students.
+Selections for membership are made during the Spring, and students who are invited to become members are inducted into the Society in April or May.
+Find out about UMass Lowell's Alpha Sigma Lambda Honor Society, a nationwide organization that recognizes the academic excellence of undergraduate non-traditional students.